aws/aws-encryption-sdk-javascript/modules/client-browser/Readme.md

 const plainText = new Uint8Array([1, 2, 3, 4, 5])

 /* Encrypt the string using the keyring and the encryption context
- * The SDK returns an "encrypted message" that includes the ciphertext,
+ * the Encryption SDK returns an "encrypted message" that includes the ciphertext,
  * the encryption context, and the encrypted data keys.
  */
 const { cipherMessage } = await encrypt(keyring, plainText, { encryptionContext: context })